yuleeque/MSP432/README.md

 - In case there're slightly different pin names on LCD module, see "INFO/HELP" section in the end.

-- R1 (around 200-300 Ohms) is placed just in case not to damage the backlight, cutting a little from the highest current.
+- R1 (200-300 Ohms) is intended to prevent the backlight from damage by reducing highest amount of current.

 ![Wiring scheme](/images/WIRING.BMP)